iondbproject/planck-unit/README.md

 -------

 This code is released under the terms of the Apache License (version 2.0).
-Please refer to the `LICENSE` file in the root of this repository.
+Please refer to the [LICENSE.md](LICENSE.md) file for more information.

 Contributors
 ------------